rokath/trice/README.md

 - [github.io/trice/](https://rokath.github.io/trice/)

+## ATTENTION

+Currently the **TRICE** technique is changing heavily.
+The `flex` and `esc` encodings will be replaced by a [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding which will be the default in the future.
+The stuff works already well but is not in its final state and is not documented vet.
+The internal speed goes to its limit (~6 clocks per trice) by using a double buffer instead of a fifo.
+Also porting will get easier.
+I will make a release until december 2021 but feel free us use the sources directly.

 ## About

 - Printf-like trace macros `TRICE` and PC `trice` tool (written in [Go](https://en.wikipedia.org/wiki/Go_(programming_language))) for automatic ID managing & logging.